semgrep/semgrep-docs/docs/semgrep-app/integrations.md

 Integrating with Slack allows Semgrep to send findings to a channel on your Slack workspace.

-To set it up, you'll need to create an app within Slack and enable that app's **Incoming Webhooks** feature.
-By creating a webhook, you'll have a URL which serves as Semgrep's endpoint to your Slack workplace.
+To set it up, create an app within Slack and enable that app's **Incoming Webhooks** feature.
+By creating a webhook, you'll have a URL that serves as Semgrep's endpoint to your Slack workplace.
+Follow the guide below to create the app and webook, and integrate with Semgrep:

-The guide below will walk you through those steps.

 1. Log in to your Slack account.
 Enter your login details in [Slack workspace](https://slack.com/workspace-signin).
 2. Create an app in your Slack workplace by following this link: [Slack apps](https://api.slack.com/apps?new_app=1).